 The CXC CSEC/CAPE syllabi required skills such as basic interpretation of synoptic charts.
 As a result, there was continuous formative assessment of participants' activities and discussion responses.
 For example, real world scenarios were simulated where participants shared with their colleagues how they would go about teaching particular weather concepts from those given scenarios.
-These learning activities were assessed via rubrics which assessed discussion/participation, completion of activities, quizzes/assignments and the course project (see Table 1).
+These learning activities were assessed via rubrics which evaluated discussion/participation, completion of activities, quizzes/assignments and the course project.